holdenlee/blog/posts/writing/readercon_2019.md

 JN: The white nationalist website Stormfront gives a history of the white race, leaving out everyone who's not white; it constructs a reactionary version of the middle ages.
 The son of the cofounder read up on the middle ages and defected from his family and the movement, getting a degree in medieval studies.

-RK: Use facts.
+RK: Respond using facts!
 Anyone open to facts will have to change their mind; facts overwhelm simplistic stories.

 CA: Check out primary sources from other countries interacting with medieval Europe.
 A great book is [The Ultimate Ambition in the Arts of Erudition by Al-Nuwayri](https://www.penguinrandomhouse.com/books/316708/the-ultimate-ambition-in-the-arts-of-erudition-by-shihab-al-din-al-nuwayri-edited-translated-and-with-an-introduction-and-notes-by-elias-muhanna/9780143107484/).
-Open to any page and it's fascinating; you see a historical account of a battle, how to cure a hangover, erotic poetry next to an article denouncing erotic poetry.
+Open to any page and it's fascinating; you see a historical account of a battle, or how to cure a hangover, or erotic poetry next to an article denouncing erotic poetry.

 *Q: Tell us about another culture that has interacted with medieval Europe.*

 FR: I want to point out the Jewish contribution.
 When I was starting grad school, nobody was writing about it.
-There are huge amounts waiting for translation to be accessible - the Yiddish King Arthur story, story of the Jewish troubadours.
+There are huge amounts waiting for translation to be accessible, such as the Yiddish King Arthur story, and the story of the Jewish troubadours.

-RK: The influence of Arabic literature.
-Research in the 90's and 2000's have revealed how much interaction there is.
+RK: Arabic literature had a large influence.
+Research in the 1990's and 2000's revealed the extent of the interaction.

 JN: I'm fascinated with individuals who cross borders.
 In 1102, a Sudanese man accompanied crusaders to North France, and became the hangman of Lyon, France.
 He was even more [Black Adder](https://en.wikipedia.org/wiki/The_Black_Adder) than Black Adder.
 The crusader was killed by a mob, and there was no evidence of what happened to the hangman (named John).
 He was wandering around Northern France.
 Someone needs to write this story!